m-paolino/StopChime/README.md

 ### Installation steps:

-First of all, download the script.

-<a name="above"></a>
-NOTE: You can find the download link on the [releases](https://github.com/m-paolino/StopChime/releases) panel or just by clicking [here](https://github.com/m-paolino/StopChime/releases/download/v1.0.2/StopChime.zip)
+You can find the download link on the [releases](https://github.com/m-paolino/StopChime/releases/latest) panel or just by clicking [here](https://github.com/m-paolino/StopChime/releases/download/v2.0/StopChime.zip).

 1. **Unzip** the downloaded file.
-2. Open **Terminal.app** on your Mac.
-You can reach it by typing it in on Spotlight.
-3. Via Terminal.app **go to the directory containing the script**.
-To perform this operation, just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime`
-4. To **install the script**, run the following command:
->sudo bash install
+2. Open the extracted file **StopChime.app**.
-5. After the installation process you can **close the Terminal window** and...enjoy the beginning of a new life! :smiley:
+3. At the end of the installation process, you can exit the app.

-NOTE: It will be necessary to insert your password in order to execute the installer script with administrative privileges.
+NOTE: It will be necessary to insert your password in order to execute the installer script with root privileges.

 ### Uninstallation steps:

-NOTE: If you have already deleted the downloaded folder or you do not remember where you put it, you have to re-download it and then unzip it (see [above](#above) :point_up:)

-1. Open **Terminal.app** on your Mac.
-You can reach it by typing it in on Spotlight.
-2. Via Terminal.app **go to the directory containing the script**.
-To perform this operation, just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime`
-3. To **uninstall the script**, run the following command:
->sudo bash uninstall
-5. After the uninstallation process you can **close the Terminal window** and...expect your usual boot sound at the next login! :rage:
+You can download the uninstaller [here](https://github.com/m-paolino/StopChime/releases/download/v2.0/UNStopChime.zip).

+1. **Unzip** the downloaded file.
+2. Open the extracted file **UNStopChime.app**.
+3. At the end of the process, you can exit the app.

 NOTE: It will be necessary to insert your password in order to execute the uninstaller script with administrative privileges.

+## Milestones

+- [x] v1.0 - first release
+- [x] v2.0 - script bundled with [Platypus](https://www.sveinbjorn.org/platypus)

 ## Privacy